Seven Golf Course Destinations to Vacation Away from the Crowds

 5. Barnsley Resort, Adairsville, Georgia

-Only about an hour north of Atlanta, Barnsley feels much farther away.
+About an hour north of Atlanta, Barnsley feels much farther away.
 Its rustic setting is perfect for an extended weekend in one of its onsite cottages, which have recently been updated.

 The golf course provides an excellent mix of challenge and ease off its tees and winds through a surprisingly hilly terrain.
 The greens are large and inviting and, like most resort courses, relatively flat.
 Still, there is some fire with moderately fast green speeds and challenging approach shots.

-The closing hole is the toughest of the batch, but you can take the sting out of hitting into the water as I did by heading to the resort’s inn for a nightly bourbon tasting.
+The closing hole is the toughest of the batch, but you can take the sting out of hitting into the water (as I did) by heading to the resort’s inn for a nightly bourbon tasting.
 An 18-hole Himalayas putting green course is to open in early fall.
 Peak rates are $130 per round.

 Pack your bags and earn rewards on your next golf vacation.
 Kiplinger chose the best travel rewards cards for airline, hotel and other perks to help you save money.
 Explore the top travel card picks.
 Advertising disclosure.

-6. Sand Valley Resort, Nekoosa, Wisconsin
+<p><a href="https://oc.brcclx.com/t?lid=26759006&tid=hawk-custom-tracking" target="_blank"><strong>View Offers6.
+Sand Valley Resort, Nekoosa, Wisconsin

-The resort in middle Wisconsin sits on the ground Aldo Leopold made famous in his seminal work of environmental literature, Sand County Almanac.
+The resort in middle Wisconsin sits on the ground Aldo Leopold made famous in his seminal work of environmental literature, A Sand County Almanac.
 That unique ecosystem and its plentiful sand makes for superb golfing ground and is also the Keiser family’s Midwest answer to Bandon Dunes, which they also founded.

-With five courses (and more on the way), the resort has grown to one of the most popular in the country despite being almost three hours from Milwaukee and two from Madison, its nearest airports for those not flying private.
+With five courses (and more on the way), the resort has grown to become one of the most popular in the country despite being almost three hours from Milwaukee and two from Madison, its nearest airports for those not flying private.

 Every course is a must-play at Sand Valley, but the original, Sand Valley, and the Lido are both striking examples of how golf courses can become thrilling theaters, providing as much unique visual pleasure as the golf they engender.
 Peak rates are $295 per round.